The tenure of an embattled town supervisor officially draws to a close in Riverhead on Sunday night.

 Walter boasts about the Calverton Sewer District, which will be upgraded “at no cost to the ratepayers” from a secondary treatment facility to a “state-of-the-art tertiary treatment facility.

 Walter says he has no regrets about hitching his political fate to Luminati.
+Leaving the fate of the proposed sale to his successor is something Walter wishes he didn’t have to do.

 The State DEC, which must approve wetland permits, Wild, Scenic and Recreational Rivers Act permits and habitat “takings” permits for the proposed EPCAL subdivision, will not approve the permits unless they know who the “end users are,” Walter said.
 “They were enthusiastically supportive of Luminati,” he said.